Advance the Safe System approach

 A shift in public understanding and perception and demand for road safety is also needed.
 In particular we need the public actively demanding a more forgiving road system.

 Actions already underway to communicate and embed the Safe System approach and grow capability in applying it will continue as part of core business.
-We'll also review organisational systems, processes, procedures and guidelines to ensure they promote the approach.

 Establish a Safe System partnership programme